jcmgray/cotengrust/README.md

           (also known as contraction cost)
         - "size": minimize with respect to maximum intermediate size only (also known as contraction width)
+        - 'max': minimize the single most expensive contraction, i.e. the asymptotic (in index size) scaling of the contraction
         - 'write' : minimize the sum of all tensor sizes, i.e. memory written
         - 'combo' or 'combo={factor}` : minimize the sum of
           FLOPS + factor * WRITE, with a default factor of 64.